-Areas where Shell now operates:
+Areas where Shell now has interest:

 Areas where Shell is exploring:

-- Rocky Mountain House This emerging liquids-rich shale exploration area is located near the town of Rocky Mountain House, in central Alberta
+- ROCKY MOUNTAIN HOUSE This emerging liquids-rich shale exploration area is located near the town of Rocky Mountain House in central Alberta.

-- Vaca Muerta This shale oil and gas formation is in the western Argentine province of Neuquén
+- VACA MUERTA This shale oil and gas formation is in the western Argentine province of Neuquén.